BlueStamp-Engineering-2022/Shreya_BSE_Project/index.md

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}

 # Second Milestone
-My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.
+My second milestone was adding the three sensors to the front and the back of the car, and using them to tell whether the tabletop robot is at the edge of the table.
+I attached the sensors to plastic extensions of the ends of the car, so they can when the car is about to go off the edge.
+When that happens they tell the car to turn around and go some other direction.
+I did this by using the Arduino to read the data the sensors were getting.
+If the sensors were off the table, it would return a 1, and if they were still on the table, it would return a 0.
+Then I used a simple if statement to tell the car when to turn around.

 [![Third Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574014/video_to_markdown/images/youtube--y3VAmNlER5Y-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=y3VAmNlER5Y&feature=emb_logo "Second Milestone"){:target="_blank" rel="noopener"}